tayloraswift/swift-opengl/README.md

 # opengl

 An OpenGL function loader written in pure swift.
-To use it, `import OpenGL` in your swift file.
+To use it, `import GL` in your swift file.

 *OpenGL* is a function loader which allows you to call OpenGL GPU functions from swift programs.
 These functions are loaded lazily at runtime by *OpenGL*. *OpenGL* also diagnoses invalid OpenGL function calls due to the function not being available on a particular GPU and OpenGL version. *OpenGL* can load any OpenGL function up to OpenGL 4.5.

 ## Functions

 *OpenGL* provides access to OpenGL functions both with labeled and unlabeled arguments.
 This can help you avoid common argument ordering bugs.

 ```swift
 glClearColor(0.15, 0.15, 0.15, 1)